 Boundary transgressing dialogue culture

 We deploy and develop interactive workshop methods within the field of equality, integration and digitalisation.
 We provide particular expertise and knowledge for the third and public sector to improve approaches and to create a strategy to systematise the work in integration, and equality work in educational and other fostering functions.
-The project goal is to thematize these issues in a journalistically progressive and democratizing way.
+The project goal is to thematise these issues in a journalistically and pedagogically progressive and democratising way.